 Recommended Preparation: MUSI 130, MUSI 135, MUSI 140, MUSI 150, with a minimum grade of C; Concurrent participation in an ensemble to align with selected major instrument/voice: 1) Music 160--College Chorale (vocal emphasis) 2) Music 176--Repertory Orchestra (instrumental emphasis) 3) Music 179--Repertory Wind Ensemble (instrumental emphasis) 4) Music 181--Jazz Ensemble (instrumental emphasis)

 Individualized study of the appropriate techniques and repertoire for the specific instrument or voice.
 The emphasis is on the progressive development of skills needed for solo performance.
 Achievement is evaluated through a juried performance.
-Repeatable for credit three times

-MUSI 120A
+MUSI 120A Musicianship I